learn-co-curriculum/phase-0-git-version-control-basics/README.md

 ~ $ mkdir my-git-project
 ```

-This command creates new directory.
+This command creates new a directory.
 Then:

 ```
 ~ $ cd my-git-project